Source: Telltale Blog

 When asked about Larry in today's world, Al said: “As a software salesman, I think Larry would feel right at home [in today's Internet age], and would stay current … at least with pornography.”

 “Why the hell would Mojo bother with this?”, you may ask yourself.
 Well, Telltale Games is going to release another game in the King's Quest series, which we'll cover, and Al Lowe did the music for the second King's Quest and worked as a programmer on the third and fourth games.

 This week we were joined with The Tingler, albeit on a dodgy connection from China (apologies for the technical problems there!), and we also find out what happened to Gabriel after he dramatically exploded at the end of the last episode.

 Also in this episode: a Cookchase News Round-up of the last week; a round-up of the last five months; settling a HOT TOPIC raging in our comments; e-mails from MarioColbert about meeting Tim Schafer; some exclusive news about Double Fine's plans to develop on the next version of the Wii; the etymology of 'dingbat'; the conclusion of the 'Impossible Sound Contest'; and thankyous and goodbyes.

-Listen below, or go to our media section to download a higher quality copy.
+Listen below, or go to our to download a higher quality copy.
 Listen to previous episodes here.
 Subscribe in iTunes here.
 Thanks to Roger 'Zaarin' Roger for editing and producing.
 The music at the end is 'La Nascita Della Cose Segrete' by Ludovico Einaudi.

 For today, enjoy the suspect font choices of this Ghost Pirates of Vooju Island trailer: